TibHome/bash-netalerte/README.md

 NetAlert is a simple monitoring script that checks the connectivity of a specified URL.
 If the connection is lost for a defined period, it sends an alert to the administrator.
 Once the connection is restored, another notification is sent.

 ## Features
-- Periodic connectivity checks to a target URL.
+- Periodic connectivity checks to a target IP.
 - Logs connection status at defined intervals.
 - Sends alerts to administrators when a connection loss is detected and when it is restored.
 - Configurable parameters via environment variables.